Analysis of Hartree equation with an interaction growing at the spatial infinity: Introduction

 \subsection{\texorpdfstring{Transformation of \eqref{eq:nH}}{Transformation of (nH)}}

 What is difficult when we solve \eqref{eq:nH} is the fact that the nonlinear potential $(|x|^\gamma*|u|^2)$ grows at the spatial infinity.
 For this, it is hard to apply a usual perturbation argument to the corresponding integral equation.
-To overcome this respect, we introduce a transformation of \eqref{eq:nH}.
+To overcome this respect, we introduce a transformation of \eqref{eq:nH}, which is a key ingredient of our argument.
 Let us now observe this with a formal computation.

 We consider the case $\gamma=2$ as a model.
 The equation is then

 The right hand side is equal to

 As long as $\lambda \in{\mathbb{R}}$, we can expect that $\Lebn{u(t)}2$ is conserved.
 Hence the first term is regarded as $-\lambda M |x|^2 u(x)$, where $M$ is as in \eqref{def:M}.
 Now, $u$ solves